-At the University Counseling Center you will find a team of dedicated professionals who strive to offer the best care possible in an atmosphere of respect and dignity for our clients.
+At the University Counseling Center, you will find a team of dedicated professionals who strive to offer the best care possible in an atmosphere of respect and dignity for our clients.
 We offer our services in accordance with the legal limits of confidentiality directed by the state of Mississippi legal statutes, as well as with the direction of the codes of ethics of the American Counseling Association (ACA) and American Psychological Association (APA).
+All sessions, communications, and client files are fully protected by the Health Insurance Portability and Accountability Act (HIPAA).

 All currently enrolled students are eligible for counseling services.
 Students who are currently enrolled in at least three credit hours, may be non-degree seeking, are eligible for counseling services.
 Students of the satellite campuses are eligible for counseling services at the University Counseling Center by telehealth services.
 Regarding summer students, students who are considered continuously enrolled and eligible for services include those who were enrolled in the previous Spring semester and are enrolled in the upcoming Fall semester.
 Students who are full-time employees of the university are eligible for the EAP-MH services.